reinimax/image-toolkit/README.md

 "width": "50%" // 50 percent
 ```

-Optionally, you can also provide a format in which the image should be returned, along with some options for image quality.
+Optionally, within the key `return_as`, you can also provide a format in which the image should be returned, along with some options for image quality.
 Refer to the [Supported formats page](/api/formats/) for more details.
+If `return_as` is ommitted or contains an invalid format, the image will be returned in the same format in which it was submitted.

 A complete payload might look like this:
 ```